 Whether you’re building a concrete patio or a skyscraper, you’re going to need concrete forms to get the job done.
 Without concrete forms, your concrete won’t hold its shape and will be at risk of cracking and losing its strength.
 Concrete forms go hand-in-hand with other concrete placing techniques to ensure your concrete remains strong and durable.
 So to guarantee your concrete construction projects go smoothly, order enough concrete products for the job and make sure you use concrete forms.

-Here’s a look at how formwork is used, the principles behind it, and why it can be so helpful on the job site.
+Keep on reading and learn how to use formwork, the principles behind it, and why it is so helpful on the job site.

 What Is Concrete Formwork?

 Formwork, also known as concrete forms, is a temporary or permanent mould used to create concrete slabs and structures.
 It’s a barrier that holds the fresh concrete in place and helps with shaping the concrete until the concrete is strong enough to hold its own weight and shape.

 To work effectively at supporting the concrete’s weight and shape, concrete forms must:

 - Have tight joints so the wet concrete cannot leak through;

 - Be rigid enough to prevent bowing under the weight of the concrete;